huangli712/ACFlow/test/test.md

 ## Experimental tests

-The following tests are designed to test the newly developed StochPX solver (based on the stochastic pole expansion).
-Note that the `X` series are for the fermionic systems, the `Y` series are for the bosonic systems, and the `Q` series are for the lattice QCD data.
+The following tests are designed to test the newly developed `StochPX` solver (based on the `stochastic pole expansion` method) only.
+Note that the `X` series are for the fermionic systems, while the `Y` series are for the bosonic systems.

 * **future/X01**
     * Fermionic + Matsubara